ctrlplusb/easy-peasy/README.md

 };
 ```

-This is a more advanced feature, however, using this method allows a clearer seperation of concerns and promotes reactive programming.
+This is a more advanced feature, however, using this method allows a clearer separation of concerns and promotes a more reactive programming model.

-You can do more than this with the `listen` helper.
-You can listen to an `action` or a `thunk`, and can execute either an `action` or a `thunk` in response.
+You can listen to any action type (`action`/`thunk`), and can execute any action type in response.
 Please read the [docs](#listenon) for more information.

 ### Usage with React

 We will now cover how to integrate your store with your React components.
-We leverage [Hooks](https://reactjs.org/docs/hooks-intro.html) to do so.
+We leverage React [hooks](https://reactjs.org/docs/hooks-intro.html) to do so.
 If you aren't familiar with hooks, we highly recommend that you read the [official documentation](https://reactjs.org/docs/hooks-intro.html) and try playing with our [examples](#examples).

-> If you haven't done so already we highly recommend that you install the [Redux Dev Tools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
-This will allow you to visualise your actions firing along with the associated state updates.
+> Be sure to install the [Redux Dev Tools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
+This extension will allow you to view your actions being fired along with the associated updates to state.
+Easy Peasy is preconfigured to work with it.

 #### Wrap your app with StoreProvider